iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 Important things for developers to know about DSInfo are:

 * You can configure state such as transient, readonly and hidden.
-* You can declare fields in the your Java class for default info instances to avoid looking up the child every time it is needed.
+* You can declare fields in the your Java class for info instances to avoid looking up the child every time it is needed.
 This is can be used to create fast getters and setters.

 Without declaring fields (lookups required):